Technical and Vocational Education Act

 Article 23

-The competent authority may commission academic groups or professional accreditation organizations to assess and undertake inspection visits of the vocational continuing education provided by vocational training institutes, and make the results public.
-The regulations governing the assessments, inspection visits, and any other compliance matters shall be prescribed by the competent authority.
+The competent authority may entrust academic groups or professional evaluation organizations to evaluate or visit the vocational continuing education implemented by the vocational training organizations, and publish the evaluation result.
+The regulations governing the evaluation, visit and other requirements to be met shall be defined by the competent authority.

 Article 24